LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. Navigate to your **lab profile**.

-1. Click **Edit Instructions**.
+1. Select **Edit Instructions**.

-1. Click the **Activities icon** to enter the settings Activities menu in your lab instructions.
+1. Select the **Activities icon** to enter the settings Activities menu in your lab instructions.

 ![](../../lod/images/activity-icon.png)

 1. Next, you should decide what type of Activity you would like to create -- Question, or an Automated Activity that targets a Cloud Subscription or a Windows-based virtual machines running on Hyper-V, with a PowerShell or Shell script.

-Click to go to a specific section, or continue reading to learn more about creating Activities in your lab.
+Select to go to a specific section, or continue reading to learn more about creating Activities in your lab.

 - [Automated Activity](#automated-activity)
 - [Multiple Choice Question](#multiple-choice-questions)